Why stacking 7 tools costs more than an integrated solution

 - Total: approximately €15,000/year

-- Projects not launched due to lack of visibility
+- Projects not launched for lack of visibility

-Difficult to quantify precisely, but a single lost contract of €50,000 because you couldn’t respond quickly enough about your team’s availability is enough to ruin the year.
+It’s hard to put a precise figure on it, but a single contract lost at €50,000 because you couldn’t respond quickly enough about your team’s availability is enough to ruin the year.

-Let’s revisit our example of a 20-person agency with 7 tools:
+Let’s take our example of a 20-person agency with 7 tools:

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━